ARM-software/CMSIS-Zone/Examples/LPC55S69/README.txt

    - mem_layout.h contains defines for memory region start addresses and sizes.
    - scatter_*.sct are examples how scatter files can be generated (not actually used).
    - tzm_config_*.c contains the TrustTone configurations obtained from the project settings.

+The example zone configuration shows a minimal resource partitioning needed for TrustZone devices, i.e. hello_world_s and hello_world_ns zones.

+The memory is devided into
+individual section for secure and non-secure CODE and DATA, respectively.
+Additionally a small flash region is reserved for the non-secure callable veneer table (i.e. secure gateways).
+This information is used by the mem_layout.h, the scatter_*.sct, the SAU setup in tzm_config_sau.c and the MPC setup in tzm_config_mpc.c templates.

+Some peripherals are assigned to either the secure or the non-secure zone to demonstrate generation of PPC setup in tzm_config_ppc.c and interrupt config in tzm_config_sau.c templates.

 MDK Example Project
 -------------------